banq-platform/MN-Setup/README.md

 Go to «Masternodes» tab.
 You should see your configured masternode as missing.
 Click on «Start All».
 Now you should see your masternode as «Pre_Enabled» or «Enabled»
 If so, you are all set.
 It will start getting rewards in around 24 hours.

-You are all set, GOOD LUCK.
+You are all set, WELCOME TO BANQ.